Bachelor of Arts in Early Childhood Development Program Page

 • Integrate the knowledge needed for making subject matter comprehensible for all K-12 learners, including those with diverse learning needs.

-• Integrate the knowledge needed for designing/planning learning expe
+• Integrate the knowledge needed for designing/planning learning experiences for all K-12 learners, including those with diverse learning needs.

 Admissions